Graduate Admissions

 • UB’s stipend levels are competitive among public Association of American Universities (AAU) member institutions.

-• The full funding package includes an additional tuition scholarship and additional financial support from the History Department.
+• The full funding package includes an additional tuition scholarship and additional financial support from the Department of History.

 Note to all PhD applicants